milenaonmaui/js-templates-intro-to-templates-readme/README.md

 </div>
 ```

-And augment our `addComment` function to take the values from the form.
+And let's augment our `addComment` function to take the values from the form.
 We shouldn't need to change any other JavaScript code if we set up our template functions correctly.

 ```js
 function addComment() {